carbon-language/carbon-lang/mlir/docs/Dialects/SPIR-V.md

     generate SSA values.
 Instead they have symbols and should be referenced via symbols.
 To use global variables in a function block, `spv.mlir.addressof` is needed to turn the symbol into an SSA value.
-*   Specialization constants are defined with the `spv.specConstant` op.
+*   Specialization constants are defined with the `spv.SpecConstant` op.
 Similar to global variables, they do not generate SSA values and have symbols for reference, too. `spv.mlir.referenceof` is needed to turn the symbol into an SSA value for use in a function block.